SeleniumHQ/selenium/README.md

 * Java 6 JDK
 * "java" and "jar" on the PATH

-Although the build system is based on rake it's strongly advised to rely on the packaged JRuby version invoked by "go".
+Although the build system is based on rake it's **strongly advised** to rely on the version of JRuby in third_party/ that is invoked by "go".
+The only developer type who would want to deviate from this is the "build maintainer" who's experimenting with a JRuby upgrade.

+## Optional Requirements

+* Python 2.6.x to 2.7  (without this, Python tests will be skipped)

 ## Internet Explorer Driver